machine-programming/assignment-1/readme.md

 - **Parts 1 & 2**: Autograded.
 Full credit if you pass all tests within 10 minutes of runtime.
   (Hint: the reference solution runs most tasks in <1s, hardest ones in <10s.)
 - **Part 3**: Autograded.
 Your LLM must solve at least 80% of test cases.
-  Upload your llm_synthesis_report.json with all prompts/responses.
+  Upload your `llm_synthesis_report.jsonl` with all prompts/responses.

 For Gradescope submission, zip the following 6 (or 7) files:
 - `strings.py`